 Prior joining to the firm, Faouzia was an active member at the Kent Law Clinic.
 She also completed a prestigious legal internship at Guernica 37 International Justice where she assisted chambers on international criminal law matters, prison law and Parole Board appeals.
 Faouzia also volunteered as a Pro-Bono caseworker in a notable charity Intervene Project.
 Faouzia assisted prisoners in matters concerning medical negligence, property disputes and mistreatment from prisoner officers.

-Faouzia is passionate and highly motivated to ensure that clients receive a fair trial and criminal defence.
+Faouzia is highly motivated to ensure that clients receive a fair trial and criminal defence.

 Niall is a Barrister and qualified Solicitor.
 He was called to the Bar of England and Wales in 2003.
 Prior to that he worked as a language teacher for many years.
 Niall has been predominately London based for most of his career.
 He has always worked for Solicitors’ firms.
 Previous practice included respected and large London firms Hickman & Rose and TV Edwards.
 For the last couple of years he worked as one of the in-house Barristers at a Kent firm.